 - pre-booking for groups of 10 and more is advised

 Mývatn Nature Baths, also called the Green Lagoon, is the second most famous hot springs on Iceland where you can bathe.
 It is a man-made place in beautiful surroundings of lake Mývatn – fourth largest lake in the country.
 It is a unique natural environment created in a lava eruption 2300 years ago.
-Here you can take a deep plunge into silky blue waters and reach for minerals, like sulphur, that will make you skin smooth and relaxed.
-The strength of the chemicals is unusual, so it is not advised to take a jewellery into it, as it can end up black and damaged.
+Here you can take a deep plunge into silky blue waters and reach for minerals, like sulfur, that will make you skin smooth and relaxed.
+The strength of the chemicals is unusual, so it is not advised to take a jewelry into it, as it can end up black and damaged.
 There are also two steam baths built straight on top of geothermal area powered by steam that rises through holes in the ground.
 It is also considered that bathing in the green lagoon hot spring has a positive effect on those suffering from asthma and other respiratory diseases.

 Not so popular but worth visiting